 The large civil parish of Skelton includes the villages and hamlets of Ellonby, Lamonby, Unthank, Unthank End, Skelton Wood End, Laithes, Hutton End, Hutton Row, Braithwaite, Ivegill and Middlescueth.

-in the area with over a 1000 inhabitants in total.
-Full details of Skelton
+There are over 400 households in the area with over a 1000 inhabitants in

-Parish obtained from the 2001 can census can be found
+total.
+Full details of Skelton Parish obtained from the 2001 can census can be

-here on page 58 of the Eden Parish Information pdf file(1.1mb).
+page 58 of the Eden Parish Information pdf file(1.1mb).

 Skelton village has a primary school, hall, shop, post office, pub, B&B

-accommodation and Anglican and
+accommodation and Anglican and Methodist churches

 Close to the village is the Skelton transmitter station and the stately home of Hutton-in-the-Forest the family home of Lord Inglewood.